 Michael is the founder and executive director of Phoenix Drug an Alcohol Recovery and Education Society.
 Michael has a MA and is currently a PhD candidate in Human and Organizational Development from Fielding Graduate University.
 His interests include community development, urban planning, co-operative economy, social housing, workforce development, poverty reduction and social inclusion.
 He is involved in several professional groups, community committees and task forces on health, housing, crime reduction and education in order to enhance the health and wellness of the community.
 Michael views the opportunity to join the BIA Board “as an opportunity to bring my strong interests and expertise in the areas of poverty reduction, social housing, substance misuse and workforce development to contribute toward building a safe, healthy and sustainable community”.

-Robert Dominick (Immediate Past President) ~ Vice President, Sales and Acquisitions WestStone Properties; President & CEO, Lightyear Digital Theatre (Canada) Ltd.
+Robert Dominick (Past President) ~ Vice President Development, WestStone Group; President & CEO, Lightyear Digital Theatre (Canada) Ltd.

-Robert is also BIA board Chairman of the Economic Development and Land Use Committee and a Director of the Arts Council of Surrey.
-He is a strong advocate and tireless supporter of the community and the exceptional investment potential of downtown Surrey as it steps onto the world stage as the next great metropolitan centre of the Lower Mainland.
+Robert is BIA board Chairman of the Economic Development and Land Use Committee.
+He is a strong advocate and tireless supporter of the community and the exceptional investment potential of Downtown Surrey as it steps onto the world stage as the next great metropolitan centre of the Lower Mainland.

 Wolfgang Degemann (current board) ~ founder/business consultant, Eurocan Industries